 CISV International and our global family of member associations and chapters, help our young participants develop to their full potential as future leaders and active global citizens – to make a difference in their communities and the world.
 CISVers are united by our mission: to educate and inspire action for a more just and peaceful world.

-As educators and active global citizens, we must live our values and be fair, inclusive and just in how we treat each other; respecting our differences and the things we have in common.
+As educators and active global citizens, we must live our values and be fair, inclusive and just in how we treat each others; respecting our differences and the things we have in common.

 Our differences of identity are what makes each one of us unique.
 Identities include (but are not exclusive to) race, age, ethnic origin, religious beliefs, sexual orientation, gender identity, or abilities.
 In CISV, we recognise that the intersecting of these identities means that people within our family will experience different levels and types of discrimination and disadvantage, or privilege and advantage within CISV.